-A fellow hubber requested that I write an article about whether beauty pageants are good or bad for young children, and I'm assuming they are referring mostly to glitz pageants.
-Much of this debate was covered in one of my previous articles, but I will expand on what I shared there.
-Actually, no one can make a fair blanket statement either way.
+Some people may wonder whether beauty pageants are good or bad for young children.
+Actually, no one can really make a blanket statement either way.
 To say that all pageants are bad for kids or all pageants are good for kids would be ridiculous.
 There are just too many variables involved.
 These include the pageant itself and the way it’s run, the attitude of the parents, and the individual child.

 Bad Pageant Moms

-Most all the problems I’ve seen concerning little kids and pageants stem from the parents.
-They often put too much pressure on the kids to win.
+When I've observed problems with little kids at pageants, they typically stem from the parents.
+These are the parents who put too much pressure on their children to win.
 Some of these kids hate doing pageants and are scared to go on stage, but the mothers force them out there, anyway.
 Obviously, these pageant moms are more concerned about themselves than they are about their child’s happiness.
-They’re not entering pageants for the kids – they’re doing it for themselves.
+They’re not entering pageants for the kids—they’re doing it for themselves.

 It’s Not All About Beauty!